cxxr/better-java/README.md

 you need to use DI.

 In Java, this is typically done with the [Spring Framework][spring].
-It has a either code-based wiring or XML configuration-based wiring If you use the XML configuration, it's important that you [don't overuse Spring][springso] because of its XML-based configuration format.
+It has a either code-based wiring or XML configuration-based wiring.
+If you use the XML configuration, it's important that you [don't overuse Spring][springso] because of its XML-based configuration format.
 There should be absolutely no logic or control structures in XML.
 It should only inject dependencies.